 Even before the pandemic, the healthcare staffing firms needed to adjust to cope with high healthcare turnover.
 Yet, it was expected that from 2016 to 2026, employment opportunities in the healthcare industry are expected to grow by 18%.
 The industry is ripe for a huge talent gap.

-Here are some predictions of what healthcare recruiting may see given previous retention issues and the strain of the pandemic:
+Here are some predictions of what healthcare recruitment may see given previous retention issues and the strain of the pandemic:

 Employer brand matters more than ever.
 The way organizations treat their employees is showcased like never before.
 If employees are treated well, their positive culture will shine in times of sustained stress.
 But, this can also go the opposite way.
 If employees are not prioritized, it could be detrimental to a company’s reputation — making future recruitment initiatives a challenge.